chharvey/xmeter/README.md

 If you want to use a particular tool in your stylesheet, you will have to `@import (reference)` the stylesheet for that tool.
-For example, if you plan to use the `.font-size-block()` mixin in your Less, you must include
+For example, if you plan to use the `.font-size-el()` mixin in your Less, you must include

 ```less
 @import (reference) url('/node_modules/xmeter/src/__tool.module.fontsize.less');